Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • The Building Department reviews the General Construction Plan for code compliance.

-• If approved, the builder receives AMP-approved electronic construction plans in their CAP portal under “My Plans” with a unique AMP application number.
+• If approved, the builder receives AMP-approved electronic construction plans in the CAP portal under My Plans, along with a unique AMP application number.

 Stage 2: Residential Pre-Permit Review

-• Submit application via CAP portal.
+• Submit the application through the CAP portal.

-• Review time: Up to 30 days.
+• Review time is up to 30 days.

 • Once approved, proceed to Stage 3.